AIMS360/API/Jobs/Readme.md

 ### Introduction

-For an API request, if the time to prepare the response is more than few seconds then the request will be handled by a Background job.
-The request will be placed in the queue and a job will be created to serve the request.
-The JobID and status will be returned as the response to the request.
+Any API which deals with huge data and takes time to process the requests will be handled by a Background job. i.e. When such API is called, the request will be placed in the queue and a job will be created to process the request.
+The JobID and status will be returned optionally with a Publishlink as response to the request.

-The status of the job needs to be checked in the regular intervals and when the job status is “Completed” the results are ready to access.
+The status of the job needs to be checked in the regular intervals and when the job status is “Completed” the output will be ready to access.

 To check the status of the Job, the below endpoint needs to be called by passing the respective JobID

 `Get /jobsmanagement/odata/v1.0/backgroundjob?\$filter=jobId eq
-'cd89746d-78a6-4dc2-86b1-aaaf32c0ba36-20190116141747515'`
+'jobID'`

 Response Properties